solomon-lam/solomon-lam.github.io/_posts/2025-02-16-Winter-school-in-Rome.md

 ## Winter school in Rome: Winter school on Statistical Mechanics, Nonequilibrium Processes and Probability Course 1

-This is the collection of summary in the winter school in Rome in 2025.
+This is the collection of summaries in the winter school in Rome in 2025.

 Speaker: Eric Carlen